Emmett Brown: Reception and influence

 Emmett Brown has been described by critics as Lloyd's greatest or most iconic film role.
 Rotten Tomatoes described the role as Lloyd's "biggest legacy".
 MovieWeb named Doc Brown as "one of the greatest movie characters of all time" and the "greatest sidekick in film history".
 GamesRadar+ listed Doc Brown as one of the greatest movie characters of the 1980s alongside Marty, particularly praising their onscreen chemistry.
 He was selected by Empire magazine as one of the greatest movie characters of all time.

 Paste noted that the character was responsible for reviving the phrase "Great Scott!", which returned as an internet meme, having fallen out of use since the 1800s.
 Rick Sanchez of the American animated series Rick and Morty (voiced by Justin Roiland) began as a parody of Doc Brown.
-In September 2021, Christopher Lloyd portrayed Sanchez himself in a series of promotional clips for the series' two-part fifth season finale, alongside Jaeden Martell as Morty Smith (also voiced by Roiland in the series), a character inspired by Marty McFly.
+In September 2021, Christopher Lloyd portrayed Sanchez himself in a series of promotional clips for the series' two-part fifth season finale, alongside Jaeden Martell as Morty Smith (also voiced by Roiland in the series), a character inspired by Marty.